San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Bears stats and trends

-- Chicago has three wins against the spread in seven games this year.
+- In Chicago's seven games this season, it has three wins against the spread.

-- The Bears have covered the spread once this season when underdogs by 3.5 points or more (in five chances).
+- The Bears have covered the spread once this year when underdogs by 4 points or more (in five chances).

-- Chicago's games this season have hit the over on one of seven set point totals (14.3%).
+- Chicago's games this season have gone over the total in one out of seven opportunities (14.3%).

 - The Bears average 10.4 fewer points per game (14.4) than the 49ers surrender (24.8).

-- This year the Bears have turned the ball over 10 times, six more than the 49ers' takeaways (4).
+- The Bears have turned the ball over six more times (10 total) than the 49ers have forced a turnover (4) this season.

 Home and road insights

-- Chicago has two wins against the spread, and is 2-1 overall, at home this season.
+- Chicago has covered the spread twice at home, and is 2-1 overall there, this year.

-- This season, in three home games, Chicago has not gone over the total.
+- In three home games this season, Chicago has not hit the over.

-- San Francisco has one win against the spread, and is 2-1 overall, in away games.
+- San Francisco has one win against the spread, and is 2-1 overall, away from home.

-- In three road games this season, San Francisco has gone over the total once.
+- San Francisco has gone over the total once in three away games this season.

 Powered by Data Skrive.